InnoCentCoder5497/Review-Classification/ReadMe.md

 ## Results
 - Base model : Got a Validation accuracy of *68.18*
 - Bi-LSTM : Got a Validation accuracy of *71.31*

+## Note
+The trained model and vocabulary files are not included in the repository as they are very big.

 ## References
 - Dataset : https://www.kaggle.com/snap/amazon-fine-food-reviews